 The City agrees to keep in effect the terms of its current Retirement Plan with CalPERS.
-Regular part-time employees shall receive the Public Employees Retirement System (PERS) benefit of 2% at age 55.
-The final compensation is the monthly average of the member's highest 36 consecutive month's full-time equivalent monthly pay (no matter which CalPERS employer paid this compensation).
+Full time employees shall receive the Public Employees Retirement System (PERS) benefit of 2% at age 55.
+The final compensation is the monthly average of the member's highest 36 consecutive month's full time equivalent monthly pay (no matter which CalPERS employer paid this compensation).
 The standard benefit available to all members is 36 months.
 Any unused sick leave accumulated at the time of retirement (only from the City of Hercules) will be converted to credited service at a rate of .004 years of service for each day of sick leave.

 Teamsters employees hired prior to January 1, 2013 will pay the employee percentage of PERS contributions.
 The current total employee percentage is 7%.
-The City Employer Paid Member Contribution (EPMC) for the purpose of reportable compensation is 0%.
+Effective October 21, 2018 or upon the signing of the CalPERS contract amendment, employees will pay an additional 3% to be applied to the Employer CalPERS Contribution Rate.
+Upon separation, the employee will retain the 3% employee for employer contribution in the CalPERS retirement plan.

 The PERS benefit formula and percentages paid by any Teamster employee hired on or after January 1, 2013 who are not already in a PERS recognized retirement system will change, in accordance with AB 340, signed into law on September 12, 2012.
-Teamsters employees hired on or after January 1, 2013 shall receive the PERS benefit formula of 2% @62, and shall pay the employee percentage of the PERS contribution.
-The current total employee percentage for employees hired on or after January 1, 2013 is 6.25%.
+Teamsters employees hired on or after January 1, 2013 shall receive the PERS benefit formula of 2%@62, and shall pay the employee percentage of the PERS contribution at 6.25%.
+Effective October 21, 2018 or upon the signing of the CalPERS contract amendment, employees will pay an additional 3% to be applied to the Employer CalPERS Contribution Rate.
+Upon separation, the employee will retain the 3% employee for employer contribution in the CalPERS retirement plan.